 More Valentine’s Day in Atlanta coverage:

-- 7 unique Valentine's gift ideas for him that say 'I love you'
+- Valentine’s Day gift ideas for her and him

 Support real journalism.
 Support local journalism.
 Subscribe to The Atlanta Journal-Constitution today.
 See offers.